lifecompartmentalized/lifecompartmentalized.github.io/content/posts/polyfragmented.md

 Having polyfragmented DID makes my life very chaotic.
 I do not know how many parts I have, nor do I think I will ever know.
 I have to be okay with the unknown and be open minded about the information I learn about my system.
 I've always lived this way---I just wasn't aware about it until now.

 <!--

+I'm only at the beginning of my journey to discovering how I operate, and I'm learning more about my system every day.

+At the very begining of my journey to discovering how I operate, I never could have imagined that I had this chaotic of a system.

+I am not a singular part, with other parts being "other" to me, which is how some people seem to conceptualize having DID.
+Rather, I am all of my parts, and all of my parts are me.
+These parts seem to represent pieces of the whole me.
+My life is fragmented into many different compartments that I switch between.
+Depending on which compartment I am in, I will have a different internal experience.
+For the most part, externally, there is not much differentiation between my parts.
+You will likely not be able to tell when one part is out vs a different part is out.

 Many of my parts share memory and are cooperative with one another.
 Right now, as I write this,
 up until recently, I was just as dysfunctional, but I didn't know I was because I didn't know I had DID and daily amnesia.
 Now that I am much more aware of what is going on in my life, I have full confidence that I will become more functional again soon.
 I have been very functional living with this disorder in the recent past, so I have full faith I'll get there again, this time with much more awareness of how I operate.